DevExpress-Examples/XAF_Non-Persistent-Objects-Edit-Linked-Persistent-Objects-Demo/readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to edit a collection of Persistent Objects linked to a Non-Persistent Object
+# XAF - How to edit a collection of persistent objects linked to a non-persistent object

-When a [Non\-Persistent Object](https://docs.devexpress.com/eXpressAppFramework/116516/concepts/business-model-design/non-persistent-objects) contains a collection of persistent business objects, we want to edit linked objects right in the list view either in in-place mode or in ListViewAndDetailView mode.
-Also, when a linked persistent object is edited in a popup detail view, we want to see changes in the source list view after they are saved.
+When a [non\-persistent object](https://docs.devexpress.com/eXpressAppFramework/116516/concepts/business-model-design/non-persistent-objects) contains a collection of persistent business objects, you may need to edit linked objects right in the list view either in in-place or in `ListViewAndDetailView` mode.
+Also, if a linked persistent object is edited in a popup detail view, you may need to see changes in the source list view after they are saved.

+This example demonstrates how you can perform these tasks in XAF applications.

 ## Implementation Details

-The [NonPersistentObjectSpace](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace) created for the master object cannot handle linked persistent objects by default.
+1. The [NonPersistentObjectSpace](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace) created for the master object cannot handle linked persistent objects by default.
 To work with them, create a persistent object space and add it to the [AdditionalObjectSpaces](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.AdditionalObjectSpaces) collection.
-Set [NonPersistentObjectSpace\.AutoDisposeAdditionalObjectSpaces](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.AutoDisposeAdditionalObjectSpaces) to *true* to automatically dispose of additional object spaces when the master is disposed.
+Set [NonPersistentObjectSpace\.AutoDisposeAdditionalObjectSpaces](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.AutoDisposeAdditionalObjectSpaces) to `true` to automatically dispose of additional object spaces when the master is disposed of.

-To automatically commit changes made to linked persistent objects, set [NonPersistentObjectSpace\.AutoCommitAdditionalObjectSpaces](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.AutoCommitAdditionalObjectSpaces) to *true*.
+2. Set [NonPersistentObjectSpace\.AutoCommitAdditionalObjectSpaces](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.AutoCommitAdditionalObjectSpaces) to `true` to automatically commit changes made to linked persistent objects.

-To refresh linked persistent objects when the non-persistent object view is refreshed, set [NonPersistentObjectSpace\.AutoRefreshAdditionalObjectSpaces](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.AutoRefreshAdditionalObjectSpaces) to *true* and subscribe to the [ObjectGetting](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.ObjectGetting) event.
-In the event handler, create a new non-persistent object instance and get fresh copies of linked persistent objects.
+3. Set [NonPersistentObjectSpace\.AutoRefreshAdditionalObjectSpaces](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.AutoRefreshAdditionalObjectSpaces) to `true` and subscribe to the [ObjectGetting](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.ObjectGetting) event, to refresh linked persistent objects when the non-persistent object view is refreshed.
+In the event handler, create a new instance of the non-persistent object and get fresh copies of linked persistent objects.

-The Category property in this example is used to filter the nested list view of persistent objects.
-To avoid modifying the object space when this property is changed, subscribe to the [BaseObjectSpace.ModifiedChanging](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.BaseObjectSpace.ModifiedChanging) event and set the *e.Cancel* parameter to *true* depending on other event arguments.
+4. This example uses the `Category` property to filter the nested list view of persistent objects.
+To avoid  the object space modification when this property is changed, subscribe to the [BaseObjectSpace.ModifiedChanging](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.BaseObjectSpace.ModifiedChanging) event and set the `e.Cancel` parameter to `true` depending on other event arguments.

 ## Files to Review